 Our teenage heroine Laura lives in an isolated castle with her widowed father.
 As a child, she’d had an eerie vision of a beautiful girl who appeared in her bedchamber, but her father — kind, but no-nonsense — dubbed that vision codswallop.
 A decade later, a carriage crashes nearby, and the injured young girl inside seeks refuge in their manor to recover.
 Her name is Carmilla, and when she and Laura lock eyes, they recognize each other from the ‘dreams’ they both had when they were children in the nursery.

 Soon, Laura is sleepwalking, dreaming of terrifying cat-like beasts, and succumbing to Carmilla’s forbidden caresses.
 (The sexuality is pretty understated for modern readers, but back in the 19th century, this was incendiary stuff.)
-It’s not long before everyone in the household realizes that Carmilla might not be the wide-eyed young thing she first appears to be.
+It’s not long before everyone in the household realizes that Carmilla might not be the wide-eyed victim she first appears to be.

 For some nights I slept profoundly; but still every morning I felt the same lassitude, and a languor weighed upon me all day.
 I felt myself a changed girl.
 A strange melancholy was stealing over me, a melancholy that I would not have interrupted.
 Dim thoughts of death began to open, and an idea that I was slowly sinking took gentle, and, somehow, not unwelcome possession of me.
 If it was sad, the tone of mind which this induced was also sweet.
 Whatever it might be, my soul acquiesced in it. — Joseph Sheridan Le Fanu